 I hope you enjoy.
 Mostly, I hope you want to read more.

-I try to hold onto the dream, but it drifts away, like turning your head to catch the perfume of a hot woman walking by on a crowded street.
+I try to hold onto the dream, but it drifts away, like turning your head to catch the perfume of a beautiful woman walking by on a crowded street.
 Opening my eyes, there’s just black.
 I blink several times, but nothing happens.
 I bring my fingers to my face and feel my eyelids open and close.
 My heart starts to beat hard.
 Am I blind?

 I try to sit up and bang my head against something hard and prickly.
 Shit.
 I reach up to rub my forehead and brush against a bunch of long, thin, bendable things.
 The smell of pine is so strong it’s like I took a bath in household cleaner.

 A series of short, smooth, barking sounds come from my right.
 Instinctively, I turn to look and see the barest outlines of trees and bushes.
 Thank God.
 At least I’m not blind.

 Scooching out from underneath the overhanging branches of a tree, I stand up and quickly discover I’m naked, standing in a clearing surrounded by tall trees, stars and a sliver of moon fill the small opening of sky.
 I cover my breasts with my arms.
 The night is alive with rustling, whistling sounds.
 I could be anywhere in the thousands of miles that is Olympic National Park, if I’m even still in the park.
 I have no idea how I got here and no memories after ditching group therapy and punching that asshole Marty Skellenburg.

 This can’t be happening again.
 The last time I blacked out, Carol picked me up from Pioneer Park, where I’d apparently spent the night, and told me that she was done with me and my drinking.
 She wanted a divorce.
 We ugly fought.
 I hit her.
 She left with Hannah.
 I went to jail.